c-mart/solitaire-pontifex/notes.md

 From https://www.schneier.com/cryptography/solitaire/

 ## Todo
-Rename project?
+- Build verbose output
+- Refactor joker rotation to use a circular data structure rather than hard-coding special cases
-Use unicode representations of cards?
+- Use unicode representations of cards?
+- Every public function checks valid input?
+Or make functions not public?
+- Key phrase should

 ## Implementation notes
 Deck has state, should be an object